Idolatry: Americas

 Inti Raymi, a winter solstice festival of the Inca people, reveres Inti – the sun deity.
 Offerings include round bread and maize beer.

 Statues, images and temples have been a part of the Traditional Religions of the indigenous people of the Americas.
 The Incan, Mayan and Aztec civilizations developed sophisticated religious practices that incorporated idols and religious arts.
 The Inca culture, for example, has believed in Viracocha (also called Pachacutec) as the creator deity and nature deities such as Inti (sun deity), and Mama Cocha the goddess of the sea, lakes, rivers and waters.

-The Aztec Tula Atlantean statues (above) have been called as symbols of idolatry, but may have just been stone images of warriors.
+The Aztec Tula Atlantean statues (above) have been called symbols of idolatry, but may have just been stone images of warriors.

 In Mayan culture, Kukulkan has been the supreme creator deity, also revered as the god of reincarnation, water, fertility and wind.
 The Mayan people built step pyramid temples to honor Kukulkan, aligning them to the Sun's position on the spring equinox.
 Other deities found at Mayan archaeological sites include Xib Chac – the benevolent male rain deity, and Ixchel – the benevolent female earth, weaving and pregnancy goddess.
 A deity with aspects similar to Kulkulkan in the Aztec culture has been called Quetzalcoatl.

 Missionaries came to the Americas with the start of Spanish colonial era, and the Catholic Church did not tolerate any form of native idolatry, preferring that the icons and images of Jesus and Mary replace the native idols.
 Aztec, for example, had a written history which included those about their Traditional Religion, but the Spanish colonialists destroyed this written history in their zeal to end what they considered as idolatry, and to convert the Aztecs to Catholicism.
 The Aztec Indians, however, preserved their religion and religious practices by burying their idols under the crosses, and then continuing their idol worship rituals and practices, aided by the syncretic composite of atrial crosses and their idols as before.

 During and after the imposition of Catholic Christianity during Spanish colonialism, the Incan people retained their original beliefs in deities through syncretism, where they overlay the Christian God and teachings over their original beliefs and practices.
 The male deity Inti became accepted as the Christian God, but the Andean rituals centered around idolatry of Incan deities have been retained and continued thereafter into the modern era by the Incan people.